 Provide a letter of good standing from the veterinary medical board or regulating body as proof of credentialing.
-Letter MUST be on letterhead and contain the following information: original date of credentialing, last renewal date, expiration date of current license, statement that applicant has been legally credentialed for all years claimed on form and declaration of any lapse or suspension in license.
-Only ONE license verification is required if you hold multiple licenses in different states at the same time between June 1 2014 and June 1 2019.
+Letter MUST be on letterhead and, at minimum, contain the original date of credentialing and declaration of any lapse or suspension in license.
+Additional requested information includes last renewal date and expiration date of current license.
+The information contained on a standardized letter from a veterinary medical board will be accepted.
+The letter does not need to be in a sealed envelope.
+Only ONE license verification is required if you hold multiple licenses in different states at the same time between June 1 2015 and June 1 2020.
 However, if you moved to a different state(s) during this 5-year period and let the old license lapse then a letter will be required from each state/province.

 Allow 2-4 weeks turnaround time to obtain this letter.
 This letter can be part of the pre-application documents submitted by the applicant or it can be emailed directly to AVTAA.
 If submitted with the pre-application then save it as yourfirstname.yourlastname.standing.
-This file can be saved as .pdf or .doc(x).
+This document can be saved as .pdf or .doc(x).
 If the veterinary medical board or regulatory body wishes to directly email the letter then it can be sent to avta.credentials@gmail.com.
 Please ask them to include {your name} in the subject line.
+Contact Darci Palmer at dpalmerrvt@hotmail.com for a physical address, if required, to send the letter.